maxreed/SHIVA_NMR/README.md

 BioEmu is not a strict dependency of this repo - it's just what I recommend installing if you want good ensembles as input.
 It's a pretty easy install on most machines, though it does require cuda>=12 to use the md version (which you do need to have installed).
 Refer to their github for more info: https://github.com/microsoft/bioemu

-xgboost is also not actually required - I report version here to be thorough, but no part of the program requires it.
+xgboost is never actually imported but it needs to be there for the unpickling of the models to work.

-MDAnalysis can also be avoided if you use a PDB ensemble, rather than the BioEmu one (though again, I do recommend BioEmu).
+MDAnalysis can be avoided if you use a PDB ensemble, rather than the BioEmu one (though again, I do recommend BioEmu).
 I might write a workaround later to avoid the MDAnalysis install.

 To start you need to generate features.
 Go to the home directory.
 If you are using BioEmu, run this: python scripts/run_pipeline_batch_individualDSSP_hbond_withSS_predictOnly.py --input-dir input_xtc --output-dir feats